-From the start the over-riding ambition of the Fenian’s was that Ireland would be a free and self-determined nation.
-They recognised that Britain would not agree with this and so they began to prepare for an armed uprising.
-They began to organise in cells and each member had to take an oath.
+From the start, the over-riding ambition of the Fenian’s was that Ireland would be a free and self-determined nation.
+They recognized that Britain would not agree with this and so they began to prepare for an armed uprising.
+They began to organize in cells and each member had to take an oath.
 The American branch was to finance the buying and supply of weapons coupled with the provision of trained officers.

-The movement had strong appeal to those of a working class background, not only in Ireland but throughout the Irish diaspora, particularly America and Britain.
-Because of the proletarian background of the Brotherhood the secrecy that it maintained and the fact that it believed in separation of Church and State, it incurred the anger of the Catholic Church which castigated it as a communist organisation.
+The movement had strong appeal to those of a working-class background, not only in Ireland but throughout the Irish diaspora, particularly America and Britain.
+Because of the proletarian background of the Brotherhood the secrecy that is maintained and the fact that it believed in the separation of Church and State, it incurred the anger of the Catholic Church which castigated it as a communist organization.

-In 1861, when the poverty stricken vetern Young Irelander, Terence Belew Mc Manus died in San Francisco, the Fenians organised a massive funeral for him.
+In 1861, when the poverty-stricken veteran Young Irelander, Terence Belew Mc Manus died in San Francisco, the Fenians organized a massive funeral for him.
 They had his body removed to St. Patricks Cathedral in New York where it lay in state.
-Next they had Mc Manus’ body repatriated to Glasnevin.
+Next, they had Mc Manus’ body repatriated to Glasnevin.
 The Archbishop of Dublin Dr. Paul Cullen refused to allow the use of the Pro-Cathedral and denied religious rites for the funeral and interment.
-However, the Catholics of Ireland openly defied the Church and the mourners were number around 70,000.
+However, the Catholics of Ireland openly defied the Church and the mourners were a number around 70,000.
 A priest from County Mayo, Fr.
 Patrick Lavelle gave the oration.

 Irish American Ties